koakh/SvelteKitPayloadCMSWithTRPCAndTurboRepoStarter/TLDR.md

 ## Replace project and Domain

+- search `SvelteKitPayloadCMSWithTRPCAndTurboRepoStarter` and replace with your project Name/key
 - search `starterdomain.org` and replace with your domain url
 - search `svelte-kit-payload-cms-with-trpc-and-turbo-repo-starter` and replace with your project name
 - search `koakh-laptop` and replace with your development machine hostname (useful to use local and remote development)